uc-cdis/gen3.org/content/resources/user/using-api.md

 ## Using the Gen3 SDK
 * * *

 The bioinformatics team at the Center for Translational Data Science (CTDS) at University of Chicago has put together a basic software development kit (SDK) to help users interact with the Gen3 API, which can be found on [Github](https://github.com/uc-cdis/gen3sdk-python).
-The Gen3 community is encouraged to add to the functions library and/or improve the notebook.
+The Gen3 community is encouraged to help improve the gen3sdk by adding functions to the library or developing Jupyter Notebooks that use it.

 > __NOTE:__ As the Gen3 community updates repositories, keep them up to date using `git pull origin master`.